Wix vs Shopify vs Squarespace — The Essential Comparison

 So a win here for Wix.

 It’s not quite that simple however, because technically you can lift all product option and variant limits for Shopify.
-The problem is that you’ll have to pay for a third-party app to do so, and these can be quite expensive (the popular ‘Infinite Options,’ for example, starts at $19.99 per month).
+The problem is that you’ll have to pay for a third-party app to do so, and these can be quite expensive (the popular ‘Infinite Product Options,’ for example, starts at $12.99 per month).

 Best for built-in product option and variant flexibility: Wix